manuGil/lecture-notes/git-lecture-notes.md

     $ git branch -M main [will change the name of the main branch of the repo to make it more friendly]
     $ git push -u origin main
     ```
 > **known issue with push.** If your operating system has a password manager configured, `git push` will try to use it when it needs your username and password.
-In Windows, a small window migth pop up and you will need to enter your password twice (once in the terminal and once in the pop-up window.
+In Windows, a small window might pop up, and you will need to enter your password twice (once in the terminal and once in the pop-up window.
 For typing the username and password only once in the terminal.
 Type the following before using **git push**: `unset SSH_ASKPASS`

 ### c.
 Check the repo has been completed successfully
 * Go back to your repo page and refresh the browser.

-* To pull chages from the remote:
+* To pull changes from the remote:
     ```shell
     $ git pull origin main
     ```

 ----
 **SECOND BREAK**

 -------

 ## 10. COLLABORATING (new)

 ### a.
 Clone workshop-check-in repo
 > Move to the Desktop and clone the workshop-check-in repo.
-Share link to repo in the chat -> `https://github.com/manuGil/workshop-check-in.git`
+Share the link of the repo in the chat -> `https://github.com/manuGil/workshop-check-in.git`

 ```shell
 $ cd ~/Desktop
 $ git clone https://github.com/manuGil/workshop-check-in.git
 ```
 ### b.
-Create a check in file
+Create a check-in file

-> Make a copy of `check-in/template.md` in the same directory using your first name.
+> Make a copy of `check-in/template.md` in the same Directory using your first name.
 Mind the file extension ".md"

 ```shell
 $ cd workshop-check-in